No products in the cart

 Description

-Mod GRF (1-29) is a synthetic peptide analog of growth hormone-releasing hormone (GHRH).
-It was first developed in the 1980s when studies revealed that the first 29 amino acids of GHRH possessed all of the biological roles associated with the full-length 44 residue protein.[1]
-The initially designed peptide, known as GRF (1-29), is the shortest segment of GHRH, which apparently have all the properties of the full-length hormone.
-A different truncated synthetic form of GHRH known as Sermorelin or GRF 1-29 also has 29 amino acids.
-Modified GRF (1-29) undergoes alteration to include four substituted amino groups in its chain.
-These amino modifications appear to protect the peptide from both oxidation and degradation during manufacture and transport and in vivo.
-The modification further appears to increase the peptide’s binding affinity to GHRH receptors.
-Though GRF happens to be biologically potent like GHRH, the duration of action is restricted due to a short half-life (less than 10 minutes).
-As a result, researchers have modified it to enhance its half-life with better therapeutic potential.
-Modified GRF (1-29) is also known as Mod GRF or tetra-substituted GRF (1-29).
+Modified GRF (1-29), or Mod GRF (1-29), is a synthetic peptide analog of growth hormone-releasing hormone (GHRH).
+It was first developed in the 1980s when studies indicated that the first 29 amino acids of GHRH may possess all of the biological roles associated with the full-length 44 residue protein.[1]
+The initially designed peptide, known as GRF (1-29), is the shortest segment of GHRH, and appears to possess all the properties of the full-length hormone.
+A truncated synthetic form of GHRH known as Sermorelin, or GRF 1-29, also has 29 amino acids.
+Modified GRF (1-29) undergoes alteration to include four substituted amino groups in its chain.[2]
+The intention behind these amino modifications is to protect the peptide from both oxidation and degradation during manufacture.
+The modification also appears to increase the binding affinity to GHRH receptors.
+Modified GRF (1-29) is also known as Mod GRF, or Tetra-substituted GRF (1-29).
 The latter name clarifies that the modified peptide differs from GRF (1-29) as a result of changes in four of its amino acids.
-Modified GRF (1-29) is identical to CJC-1295 without DAC.
+Modified GRF (1-29) is structurally identical to CJC-1295 without DAC.

 Molecular Formula: C152H252N44O42